Estimate to Invoice

 The complete workflow — from creating an estimate to printing the final invoice

-This guide walks through the full lifecycle of a job in Pistonlog — from quoting the work as an estimate, through to completing it and handing the customer their invoice.
+This guide walks through the full lifecycle of a job in Pistonlog — quoting the work as an estimate, promoting it to a live jobcard when the customer agrees, completing the work, and printing the invoice.

 1. Create the estimate